Cart 0

 You do not need to submit a project idea to apply - simply tell us who you are and why you’re keen.

-Camp Counterpilot explores collaborative process.
+This series of Camp Counterpilot explores collaborative process.
 Small groups of 2-5 may apply together - only one person needs to apply on behalf of the group.
 Individuals can also apply and expect to be matched with new collaborators in the workshops.

 Camp Counterpilot is best suited to artists with some form of practice and a willingness to play with process.
 Both emerging and established artists are encouraged to apply.